-We live in a world in which an outbreak of this magnitude is click-bait.
+We live in a world in which an outbreak of this magnitude is click-bait – including for those who wish to sell you an array of unproven natural therapies.
 It’s an opportunity for health-influencers of all sorts to position themselves as leaders and experts even when they have no training in public health, infectious disease, or natural therapies, and have no clinical experience (I actually have an extensive amount of all four), and it’s an opportunity for supplement companies to cash in – and they are.
 Of course, within that there are many well-meaning people, including those who may even be personally loading up on the supplements and treatments they are selling.

-But over the past ten days especially, as COVID-19 has spread rapidly across the planet and landed solidly on US shores, I’ve seen quite a lot of content on the internet from the integrative, herbal, and functional medicine worlds that has really disturbed me.
+But as COVID-19 has spread rapidly across the planet I’ve seen quite a lot of content on the internet from the integrative, herbal, and functional medicine worlds that has really disturbed me.

 Here are just a few examples:

 - The founder of a well-known medical start-up, promoting itself as the medicine of the future, provided what on the surface appeared to be a reasonable and important analysis of the fact that chronic illness now rampant in the US makes people more vulnerable to infections and complications from them, and rightly attributes this to a broken health care system.
 So, where’s the problem?
 The big take-home of the article (and accompanying series of Instagram posts) is that you might want to get lab testing for chronic diseases – and while you’re reading the article, you get a pop-up offering you that very testing if you join that practice.
 We do know that having a chronic health condition like diabetes does increase one’s risk of complications not just from this new novel virus, but from flu and most other infections.
 There are no lab tests that can tell you if you are high risk for contracting COVID-19.